-Around 28 percent of those nearing retirement age claim to be unprepared for such a massive life change, with most citing inadequate financial planning as a main reason for being anxious about leaving the workforce.
+Around 28 percent of those nearing retirement age claim to be unprepared for such a massive life change, with most citing inadequate financial planning as the main reason for being anxious about leaving the workforce.

 Many of us don't feel ready for retirement, even when we're well into our 60s and 70s, but even though we're not quite ready to make the leap, doesn't mean we can't start planning.
 The more prepared we are, the more likely we'll find the transition between structured routine and complete freedom more easy, enjoyable and stress-free.

-Here’s 3 ways to help you plan for your upcoming retirement:
+Here are 3 ways to help you plan for your upcoming retirement:

 1. Consider Your Finances